leylahviolet/ComfyUI-Violet-Tools/README.md

 - Add `💖 Character Curator` to your canvas.
 Configure your Violet prompt nodes as usual.
 - Use the Curator's UI buttons — Load Character to All (load into all nodes), Save Character (persist current selections with autocomplete/browse), Delete Character (with confirmation overlay).
 - No `character` wiring or apply toggles required anywhere — it's all handled via UI and REST.
-- View any profile with `🪞 Character Inspector`.

 ### 🔮 Oracle's Override